learnk8s/learnk8s.io/src/clusterSize/content.md

 For example, if an app requires a GPU, then every cluster must have at least one GPU worker node — even if it is used only by a single app.

-This may lead to higher costs and an inefficient resource usage.
+This may lead to higher costs and inefficient resource usage.

 ## Conclusion